bnnyng/garden/content/literature-notes/byung-chul-han-the-smartphone-is-a-tool-of-domination.md

 ---
 lit-author: "[[Han, Byung-Chul]]"
 aliases:
-  - '"Byung-Chul Han: The Smartphone Is a Tool of Domination."'
+  - "Byung-Chul Han: The Smartphone Is a Tool of Domination"
 tags:
   - literature-note
+title: "Article | Byung-Chul Han: The Smartphone Is a Tool of Domination"
+publish: "true"
 ---
 # Summary